apolo96/metaudio/readme.md

-# Metaudio CLI & API
+# Metaudio CLI & API UPAD

 Metaudio extracts the metadata from the audio file.